 "OK, let's go up there," said Capt.
 Marcus Morgan.
 "That's a Taliban flag right there."

 The Afghan forces were just leaving that first village, marching along a mountain ridge about five miles from Kala Gush, when the first bursts of incoming fire came.

 "Where's that coming from?" someone said over the radio.

-But with with mortars and heavy machine-gun fire surrounding the troops -- and tempers flaring among the Afghans -- one Afghan commander asked the Americans for air support.
+But with mortars and heavy machine-gun fire surrounding the troops, and tempers flaring among the Afghans, one Afghan commander asked the Americans for air support.

-Within minutes (?) the Afghan forces had power from the air; the airstrikes came and appeared to end the battle.
+Within minutes the Afghan forces had power from the air, and the airstrikes ended the battle.

 Back at Kalagush, this much was clear: The Afghan forces had performed well in some areas, but were terribly lacking in others.When the Afghans were called upon to fight, they did and they fought bravely.

 But no matter how well these Afghans can learn to fight, their limited education created extremely difficult obstacles.
 Some of these soldiers couldn't read, let alone understand maps.
 The American soldiers showed them pictures, but in the heat of the moment, the Afghans ditched them to draw diagrams in the dirt.

 They also suffered from serious command issues.
 The Afghan commander did not appear to have the support and loyalty of his own brigade.
 At times, his second in command openly criticized him, shouting at him for not sending enough fighters up to a plateau that was the scene of some of the heaviest fighting.

 In the end, it took American air power to win the fight.
 And even after jets had taken out the militants' positions, the Afghan commander refused to push further into the valley for fear it could put more troops at risk.